CraigKelly/dmk/README.md

 * _delOnFail_ - Optional, defaults to false.
 If set to true and the step fails, then `dmk` will delete all the step's output files.
 * _direct_ - Optional, default to false.
-If set to true, both stdout and stderr from the step is written to the `dmk` process standard streams.
+If set to true, both stdout and stderr from the step are written to the `dmk` process standard streams.
 If set to false (the default), stdout and stderr are written in single blocks after the step completes (stdout is only written if `dmk` is running in *verbose* mode).
   Note in *direct* mode (direct=True), step output may be interleaved with